Promotion of Diversity and Inclusion

 Promotion of the understanding of males taking childcare leave and measures towards this

 In addition to improving employees’ motivation to work, reforming work-styles, and fostering varied values, Toshiba encourages male employees to take childcare leave and is taking a wide range of measures towards this, aiming to foster a culture in which both male and female employees can balance their child-raising with their work.
 The second-term action plan formulated in April 2021 based on the Act to Advance Women’s Success in Their Working Life sets a target for Toshiba and key Group companies* to achieve 15% of male employees taking childcare leave by the end of FY2025.
-In FY2021, we used our in-house communication magazine to publish records of the experience of male employees who have taken childcare leave, and details of revisions to the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members (“the Act on Childcare Leave, etc.”).
-Our efforts also included holding e-learning programs to promote deeper understanding of the issues.
-In addition, we also discussed proposals for the measures for FY2022 onward and established specific measures.
+In FY2022, we conducted seminars and e-learning to promote male employees to take childcare leave, in addition to sending the President's message, with the aim of promoting better understanding among employees.

 Excerpts from the measures to promote the understanding of males taking childcare leave (for Toshiba Group’s full-time employees in Japan)